CIRES-Geomagnetism/wmm/README.md

+## WMM Python module

 ![PyPI - Version](https://img.shields.io/pypi/v/wmm-calculator)
 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/wmm-calculator)
 ![PyPI - License](https://img.shields.io/pypi/l/wmm-calculator)
 ![PyPI - Downloads](https://img.shields.io/pypi/dm/wmm-calculator)

-## Create the environment for developing WMM Python module

 This is a Python implementation of the latest World Magnetic Model(WMM) by the Cooperative Institute For Research in Environmental Sciences (CIRES), University of Colorado.
-The software computes all the geomagnetic field components from the WMM model for a specific date and location.
+The World Magnetic Model (WMM) is the standard model for navigation, attitude, and heading referencing systems that use the  geomagnetic field.

+A new version of the model is updated every five years to address changes in Earth’s magnetic field.
+The current version (WMM2025) was released on December 17, 2024, and will remain valid until late 2029.

 **For more information about the WMM model, please visit [WMM](https://www.ncei.noaa.gov/products/world-magnetic-model)**